 - Wasps generally feature two pairs of wings and a pinched, defined waist.
 They are black, dark red, metallic green, brown or blue in color and some species may display stripes.

 - Wasps range from a half-inch to 1.5 inches long.

 - They go after particular nesting spots around your home: Eaves, soffits and gutters, as well as eating areas, patios, pools and playground equipment.
 You might even find them in your attic.

 - While wasps aren’t always pollinators, they’re attracted to flowers and plants and may seek food in sweet, fatty substances, including crumbs, soda and sticky residue in your trash.

-Wasps build their nests from chewed wood or mud, depending on the species and when it comes to wasp nest removal getting rid of them on your own can be a dangerous task.
+Wasps build their nests from chewed wood or mud, depending on the species and when it comes to getting rid of wasp nests on your own it can be a dangerous task.
 While they are not outwardly aggressive, colonies become defensive if they sense a disturbance.
 When in defensive mode, wasps can sting multiple times and potentially triggering an allergic reaction.

 As a group, wasps vary so their behavior won’t be uniform: